looooongChen/IMANNO/README.md

 - objects displayed with different colors based on the labels of the selectes attribute channel
 - objecst without a label will be black

+### Managing annotations as a project

+- merge two projects
+- check duplicates in the same project:

+Note: conflict labels will be delete, so please make sure the lables are consitent

 ### Annotation formats

 Annotations are saved in .hdf5 file with the same name of the image.
 Some tools are provided to export the annotations as other formats.